North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 The conversion tool targets numerous ESRI specific binary file formats, and is designed to allow seamless use of these files within the QGIS desktop application:

 - “.style” databases: These database files store libraries of ESRI symbols (markers, lines, and fills), alongside other associated style objects such as color palettes, color ramps, legend presets, and text formats.
-SLYR supports conversion of .style marker, line, and fill symbols, color palettes, color ramps, text formats and label settings to QGIS style databases
+SLYR supports conversion of .style marker, line, and fill symbols, color palettes, color ramps, text format, label settings and area and line patches to QGIS style databases

-- “.mxd” documents: These map document files contain groups of layers, their styles, and print layouts for exporting the layers.
+- “.mxd”, “.mxt” and “.pmf” documents: These map document files contain groups of layers, their styles, and print layouts for exporting the layers.
 The QGIS equivalent is a “QGS” project file.
-(Support for mxd document handling is available in beta form — see below)
+SLYR adds integrated support for opening and converting these ArcMap document formats within QGIS.

 - “.dat” bookmark files: These files contain a set of ArcGIS spatial bookmarks.
 The SLYR tool allows them to be directly opened within QGIS and converted to QGIS spatial bookmark formats.